mekorhabracha/mekorhabracha.github.io/index.md

 alert:
   text: "MOSHAV CONCERT - WEDNESDAY, AUGUST 9, at 7:30 PM.

- Gershman Y (401 South Broad Street)
+ Gershman Y (401 South Broad Street).

 Join Mekor Habracha for a special night with the Moshav Band, and opening act by Moments of Wrong.
 100% of the profits will support Mekor Habracha.
 TICKETS ON SALE NOW!
 For info & tickets, click on this announcement.